Jeevankgowda/HAckToFutureSO8/README.md

 # HAckToFutureSO8
-This is a website In which Restaurants update about the leftover food .It helps the NGOS to find food and provide the food to people in need.
+This is a website in which restaurants update about the leftover food .It helps the NGOS to find food and provide the food to people in need.
 #Title
-Food waste Management
+Food Waste Management

 ## Porblem Statement
-we focusing on the two major prolems of india and try to minimize 1.A lot of people in India end up their day without even  one time meal.Scarcity of food became one of the major problem in India
+ We  are focusing on the two major prolems of india and try to minimize 1.Food Crisis:   A lot of people in India end up their day without even  one time meal.Scarcity of food became one of the major problem in India
-2.Approximately 40% of leftover food is wasting  in India.Most of them come from household and restaurant
+2.Food wastage:  Approximately 40% of leftover food is wasting  in India.Most of them come from household and restaurant

 ##  Tech Stack
 Front End :  HTML, CSS, Javascript
 Back End :  PHP, mysql

 # Steps to run Project